 And just like any other business, your average donor’s lifetime value can be calculated: How much do the average donor donates to your organization, multiplied by your organization’s average retention rate.
-For example, if your donors donate an average of $800, but you lost 70% of your donors every year, you’ve got a problem.
+For example, if your donors donate an average of $800, but you lose 70% of your donors every year, you have got a problem.

 To build a strong, sustainable fundraising machine that can survive any economic condition, just remember why donors leave in the first place:

 - They lose confidence in the organization, because they no longer feel connected to the management team, or the individuals who brought them through the door in the first place.